kaustubhk24/blog-portfolio/blog/2020-09-10-write-a-java-program-to-get-the-first-and-last-elements-in-a-tree.md

 ---
-title: Write a Java program to get the first and last elements in a tree
+title: Write a java program to get the first and last elements in a tree
 date: 2020-09-10T08:36:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer